buildbot/buildbot/master/docs/developer/cls-auth.rst

 .. py:class:: OAuth2Auth

-    OAuth2Auth implements oauth2 2 phases authentication.
+    OAuth2Auth implements oauth2 two-factor authentication.
-    With this method ``/auth/login`` is called twice.
+    With this method, ``/auth/login`` is called twice.
-    Once without argument.
-    It should return the URL the browser has to redirect in order to perform oauth2 authentication, and authorization.
+    The first time (without argument), it should return the URL the browser has to redirect to in order to perform oauth2 authentication and authorization.
-    Then the oauth2 provider will redirect to ``/auth/login?code=???``, and buildbot web server will verify the code using the oauth2 provider.
+    Then the oauth2 provider will redirect to ``/auth/login?code=???`` and the Buildbot web server will verify the code using the oauth2 provider.

     Typical login process is:

-    * UI calls the ``/auth/login`` api, and redirect the browser to the returned oauth2 provider url
+    * UI calls the ``/auth/login`` API and redirects the browser to the returned oauth2 provider URL
-    * oauth2 provider shows a web page with a form for the user to authenticate, and ask the user the permission for buildbot to access its account.
+    * oauth2 provider shows a web page with a form for the user to authenticate, and asks the user for permission for Buildbot to access their account
     * oauth2 provider redirects the browser to ``/auth/login?code=???``
     * OAuth2Auth module verifies the code, and get the user's additional information
-    * buildbot UI is reloaded, with the user authenticated.
+    * Buildbot UI is reloaded, with the user authenticated

-    This implementation is using requests_
+    This implementation is using requests_.
-    subclasses must override following class attributes:
+    Subclasses must override the following class attributes:

-    * ``name`` Name of the oauth plugin
+    * ``name``: Name of the oauth plugin
-    * ``faIcon`` font awesome class to use for login button logo
+    * ``faIcon``: Font awesome class to use for login button logo
-    * ``resourceEndpoint`` URI of the resource where the authentication token is used
+    * ``resourceEndpoint``: URI of the resource where the authentication token is used
-    * ``authUri`` URI the browser is pointed to to let the user enter creds
+    * ``authUri``: URI the browser is pointed to to let the user enter creds
-    * ``tokenUri`` URI to verify the browser code and get auth token
+    * ``tokenUri``: URI to verify the browser code and get auth token
-    * ``authUriAdditionalParams`` Additional parameters for the authUri
+    * ``authUriAdditionalParams``: Additional parameters for the authUri
-    * ``tokenUriAdditionalParams`` Additional parameters for the tokenUri
+    * ``tokenUriAdditionalParams``: Additional parameters for the tokenUri

     .. py:method:: getUserInfoFromOAuthClient(self, c)